 As the beneficiary of an Inherited Roth IRA, you have 3 distribution options for your account:

-- You can use the 5-year distribution rule, like non-spouses can.
-There are no annual distributions required, as long as the account is emptied by the end of the fifth calendar year after the year of the original account owner’s death
+- You can distribute the account in full over a 10-year time span.
+There are no annual distributions required, as long as the account is emptied by the end of the 10th calendar year after the year of the original account owner’s death

 5. You Can Self-Direct an Inherited IRA